-I had never watched Roseanne, even though it was a mainstay at Nick@Nite for years when I was growing up.
-(And I saw a lot of old sitcoms that way, from The Brady Bunch to I Love Lucy to Laverne and Shirley and Three’s Company.)
-I only got into it very recently, when I was having constant asthma attacks and too on-edge to watch any of my usual stable of films.
-My awesome buddy Ron happened to have some DVDs of Roseanne and I decided a lighthearted comedy in 22 minute increments would hit the spot.
+I had never watched Roseanne growing up, even though it was a mainstay at Nick@Nite for years.
+(And I saw a lot of old sitcoms that way, from The Brady Bunch to I Love Lucy, Laverne and Shirley and Three’s Company.)
+I only got into it very recently, when I was having constant asthma attacks and too on-edge to get invested in any of my usual films.
+My awesome buddy Ron happened to have some DVDs of Roseanne and I decided a lighthearted comedy in 22 minute increments would be a better distraction from my plight.

 The best character on the show is Becky Conner, though this seems to be an unpopular opinion among the fan base.
 She is cute, and the only one of the kids who feels like a normal person episode to episode as opposed to a two-dimensional sitcom quip machine.
+(Looking at you, Darlene.)
 I like the one where she and her dad realize they don’t have a lot in common, don’t understand each other, yet still love one another all the same.
-That rang true for me as the child of a former high school sports star who tried to push all his former glories on me growing up.
+That rang true for me as the child of a one-time high school sports star who tried to push all his former glories on me (against my will and under much protest) during my youth.
 My favorite Becky moment came when a salesman died in the Conner house.
-While every other member of the family treated him as a spectacle, a nuisance or joke, Becky alone decided to treat the deceased as a person.
+While every other member of the family treated him as a spectacle, an annoyance or joke, Becky alone decided to treat the deceased as a person.
 “Nobody who works all their lives deserves to be buried as ‘John Doe.’
 He needs a name.”
 And name him she did–“He looks like a William.”

 Beyond that, and this may be a weird thing to comment on, but I like how they had the guts to write Becky’s adult life as a mess.
 Becky dropped out of school, eloped with some guy and had to crawl back home for support.
 She has to work as a waitress and live in a trailer park, despite growing up as a very smart kid.
 I mean, it was sad but at least a realistic change from most sugary sweet happy sitcom endings.
-Sometimes people who had a lot of promise initially just fall on hard times due to bad choices made as the result of unusual circumstances or dysfunctional families.
-I’d like to see more of that acknowledgement in media as opposed to pretending things always work out for the main characters.
+Sometimes people who had a lot of initial promise in life just fall on hard times due to bad choices made as the result of unusual circumstances or dysfunctional families.
+I’d like to see that reality acknowledged more often in media as opposed to pretending things always work out for the main characters.

 So, Marie Kanker is probably the most embarrassing childhood crush I’m willing to admit to on this site.
 I remember my friends and I watching Ed, Edd ‘n’ Eddy and wondering “why doesn’t Double D just get with her–she’s cute!”
 I don’t know if it’s the blue hair or the voice actress (Kathleen Barr) but Marie just seemed to radiate a nonconformist brand of femininity I always found appealing.
 While the Kankers are often depicted as three halves of the same bully, it’s clear to any fan of the series that Marie is not as dumb as May nor as domineering as Lee.
 If she has affection for the soft-spoken, sensitive, intelligent Double D then Marie must have pretty good taste in guys too, valuing them for more than assertiveness or brute strength.
 The other two Kankers mirror the personalities of their crushes, so it stands to reason Marie is probably smarter than she lets on as well.
 In my head-cannon, Double D starts to understand the good thing he’s got after another year or two when he’s old enough to appreciate girls.
 (And if Marie has moved on by that stage, as youthful infatuations often do, I imagine Double D would probably regret not acknowledging her sooner.)